atima/atima.github.io/_pages/cv.md

 Education
 ======
-* PhD in Information System Technology and Design, Singapore University of Technology and Design, 2020 (expected)
+* PhD in Information System Technology and Design, Singapore University of Technology and Design, 2020
   * Thesis: Designing User Interface for Facilitating Video Comparison Tasks
 * M.S. in Computer Science, Asian Institute of Technology, 2011
   * Master Thesis: 3D Virtual Model Construction and Visualization for an Agricultural Field Inspection Robot